 4.2.4 RTC Media Session Handler (MSH)

-The RTC Media Session Handler is an entity running on the UE, which assists with the 5G integration of the RTC Application.
+The RTC Media Session Handler is an entity running on the UE which assists with the integration of the RTC Application.
 It exchanges, on behalf of the application, information about the RTC sessions with the network.

-The RTC MSH receives information about a new WebRTC session from the application.
+The RTC Media Session Handler receives information about a new RTC session from the RTC Application.
 It relays the information to the Network Support Function.
 It also receives events and other network information about the RTC session from the Network Support Function, which it may relay to the application.

-In addition, one of subfunction in RTC MSH is the metric collection and reporting.
-It executes the collection of QoS and QoE metrics measurements from the RTC Access Function and the RTC Application and sends metrics reports to the RTC AF for the purpose of metrics analysis or to enable potential transport optimizations by the network.
+The metrics reporting subfunction of the RTC Media Session Handler executes the collection of QoS and QoE metrics measurements from the RTC Access Function, and sends metrics reports to the RTC AF for the purpose of metrics analysis or to enable potential transport optimizations by the network.
+The metrics to be collected and reported by the RTC Media Session handler are specified in clause 4.5.

+The consumption reporting subfunction of the RTC Media Session Handler executes the collection of media consumption information from the RTC Access Function and submits consumption reports to the RTC AF for the purpose of RTC session audit.
+The media consumption information to be collected and reported by the RTC Media Session handler is specified in clause 4.6.

 Next Change

-4.3.4 RTC-5: Control transport interface
+4.3.4 RTC-5: Media session handling interface

 Reference point RTC-5 is used to convey configuration information from the RTC AF to the RTC Media Session Handler and is used by the RTC Media Session Handler to request media session handling support from the RTC AF for RTC sessions.

 The configuration information may consist of static information such as the following: